devopsies/openvpn/README.md

 # DevSecOps Workshops : OpenVPN

+This is a brief introduction to OpenVPN, followed by a workshop.
+For the workshop material, visit <a href="https://github.com/mdnfiras/devsecops-openvpn" target="_blank">github.com/mdnfiras/devsecops-nginx-proxy</a>.
+For a complete documentation, visit <a href="https://openvpn.net/community-resources/" target="_blank">openvpn.net/community-resources/</a>.

 ## What is a VPN?

 A virtual private network extends a private network across a public network and enables users to send and receive data across shared or public networks as if their computing devices were directly connected to the private network.

 ## What is OpenVPN?

-OpenVPN is an open source virtual private network system that helps create secure point-to-point or site-to-site connections.
+OpenVPN is a virtual private network system that helps create secure point-to-point or site-to-site connections.
 It implements both client and server applications.
 Check <a href="https://openvpn.net/">openvpn.net</a> for more details.

 ## Start using OpenVPN